usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 .. admonition:: Learn More

-   See :ref:`Plugins: reference <reference-plugins>` to learn more about the syntax of artifact handlers.
+   See :ref:`Plugins Reference <reference-plugins>` to learn more about the syntax of artifact handlers.

 .. rst-class:: header-on-a-card header-steps